Preschool

 reinforced using colored bow tie pasta to create the tail.

-Materials: Diamond tracing pattern,
+Materials: Diamond tracing

 Description: The children use a